 What Are Dental Implants?

 Dental implants are prosthetic replacements for missing teeth.
 Unlike dentures or bridges, which sit on the gums or rely on adjacent teeth for support, implants are surgically placed into the jawbone, providing a sturdy foundation for replacement teeth.
 These artificial roots are typically made of titanium, a biocompatible material that fuses with the surrounding bone through a process called osseointegration.
-Once fully integrated, dental implants can support various types of dental restorations, including crowns, bridges, or dentures, restoring both function and aesthetics to the smile.
+Once fully integrated, dental implants can support various types of dental implants, including crowns, bridges, or dentures, restoring both function and aesthetics to the smile.

 Signs That Dental Implants Might Be Necessary